 Krata-tongdeng: burning hot, large frying pans where the sinners are fried in the hell pits.

-Krabong-kleung: a long wand turned with a lathe and with gilded handle, carried along at elephant processions.
+Krabong-kleung: a long wand turned with a lathe and having a gilded handle, carried along at elephant processions.

 Krabong-deng: ‘the red wand,’ a wand turned with a lathe, gilded at the handle, its body coated with vermilion red, its tip gilded too and sculpted in the shape of a shellflower, or water cabbage (Pistia stratiotes).
 The object is proferred to the royal physician at his investiture and symbolizes the privilege to collect medicinal herbs and plants in the kingdom.